Is sales Tax Refunded Online? (Don’t Miss Out!)

 FAQs:

-- Q: What if the retailer refuses to refund the sales tax?
+- Q: What if the retailer won’t refund my sales tax?

 Budgeting and Financial Planning: